btf-org/flank/README.md

 <img width="838" height="550" alt="curl-ex-2" src="https://github.com/user-attachments/assets/3d95bdcf-e984-4768-a9aa-fa96524ca667" />

-## Input Configuration
+## How to configure the UI

-You can tell Flank "make this field a dropdown".
+You can tell Flank, "Make this field a dropdown".
 You do this through "decorations", which are just structured comments directly in the script.

 ### Anatomy of a decoration